 An employer can certainly prohibit its employees' work-related travel.
 However, banning employees from personal travel may violate restrictions on the employer's ability to control employees' off-duty activities.
 Instead, an employer should notify employees that they may be required to quarantine for 14 days before returning to work after returning from travel to areas designated as high-density outbreak areas.
-The most recent Stay Safe Order from the Ohio Department of Health, effective through May 29, 2020, requests that all persons travelling into and staying in Ohio self-quarantine for 14 days, unless they are traveling for critical infrastructure or healthcare workforce purposes, and it is recommended that employers impose this rule upon their employees who have traveled from out of state.
+The Ohio Department of Health has released a travel advisory urging that those entering Ohio after travel to a state reporting positive testing rates of 15% or higher for COVID-19 self-quarantine for 14 days.
+To view Ohio's COVID-19 travel advisory, click HERE.

-22.Can an employee be fired for refusing to come to work because of concerns about contracting COVID-19?
+22. Can an employee be fired for refusing to come to work because of concerns about contracting COVID-19?